 When the power supply is given to the reciprocating pump, the crank rotates through an electric motor.

 The angle made by the crank is responsible for the movement of the piston inside the cylinder.
 By referring to the above diagram, the piston moves towards the extreme left of the cylinder when the crank meets position A i.e. θ=0.

-Similarly, the piston moves towards the extreme right of the cylinder when the crank meets the position C i.e. θ=180.
+Similarly, the piston moves towards the extreme right of the cylinder when the crank meets position C i.e. θ=180.

 A partial vacuum in the cylinder takes place when the piston movement is towards the right extreme position i.e. (θ=0 to θ=180.) and that makes the liquid enter into the suction pipe.

 This is due to the presence of atmospheric pressure on the sump liquid which is quite less than the pressure inside the cylinder.
-Therefore, due to the difference in pressure, the water enters into the cylinder through a non-return valve.
+Therefore, due to the difference in pressure, the water enters the cylinder through a non-return valve.

-The water which stays in the volume of the cylinder has to be sent to the discharge pipe via discharge valve and this can be done when the crank is rotating from C to A i.e. (θ=180 to θ=360) which moves the piston in the forward direction.
+The water which stays in the volume of the cylinder has to be sent to the discharge pipe via the discharge valve and this can be done when the crank is rotating from C to A i.e. (θ=180 to θ=360) which moves the piston in the forward direction.

 Due to the movement of the piston in a forward direction, the pressure increases inside the cylinder which is greater than the atmospheric pressure.

 This results in the opening of the delivery valve and closing of the suction valve.

 Once the water comes into the delivery valve, it cannot move back to the cylinder because it is a unidirectional valve or non-return valve.